Related Links

 - One molecular-to-cellular level course: Biology 289.

-- Three additional units of biology courses numbered 200 or above.
+- Two additional units of biology courses numbered 200 or above.

-- Capstone: one additional unit of biology with the CP designation.
+- Capstone: one additional course of biology with the CP designation.

 - Three supporting units: